WellOiledMachine/welloiled-logger/README.md

 > [!IMPORTANT]
 > It is recommended to create a virtual environment to manage dependencies and avoid potential conflicts with other Python projects.
 For a comprehensive guide on creating and using virtual environments, check out the [Python Packaging User Guide on Virtual Environments](https://realpython.com/python-virtual-environments-a-primer/).
 Otherwise, a virtual environment can easily be created and activated with these commands:
 > ```
-> python -m venv monitor
+> python3 -m venv monitor
 > source ./monitor/bin/activate
 > ```
 The required python modules can be installed using this command: